 Electrified operations on the Caltrain system will occur in stages.
 The first stage will be the electrification of Segment 4 of the PCEP, including a designated test track.
 For clarity, Segment 4 is the southerly most segment of the PCEP.
 Initial electrification will require completion of TPSS 2; completion of the interconnection between PG&E's FMC substation in San Jose and TPSS 2; completion of the OCS system in Segment 4; completion of the signals, communications, and SCADA systems in Segment 4; and testing and commissioning of the above components as well as safety certification of the relevant components.
 Traction power substation #2 (TPSS-2) was electrified on August 27, 2022, and testing of the traction power components is underway.
 The contractor has encountered repeated problems in successfully completing short-circuit testing of the TPS and OCS in Segment 4.
-The schedule for live-wire testing in Segment 4 was placed on-hold while the test failure which occurred on May 20-21, 2023 was reviewed.
+The schedule for live-wire testing in Segment 4 was placed on-hold while the test failure which occurred on May 20-21, 2023, was reviewed.
 Because the test demonstrated that the protection function operated as planned, JPB and BBII decided to proceed with initial testing of the EMUs on the Santa Clara Drill Track (SCDT), followed by OCS testing on Segment 4 main tracks and at the CEMOF.
 Following the electrification of Segments 4 and 3, the burn-in of the EMU vehicles will commence.
-The first four EMU trainsets have begun dynamic testing on the SCDT and Segment 4 main tracks.
+The first four (4) EMU trainsets have completed dynamic testing on the SCDT and Segment 4 main tracks.
 The JPB negotiated a change with BBII, its Electrification contractor, to redefine Milestone 1 to include all work in Segments 3 and 4.
 This change has created a 21 mile stretch of electrified track which will permit more efficient burn-in of the EMUs.
 The OCS in the southerly most portion of Segment 4 has been temporarily disconnected to allow replacement of the Guadalupe River bridge.
-The OCS is scheduled to be re-connected by September 30, 2023, however, that date may slip slightly.
+The OCS is now scheduled to be re-connected by late-October 2023.
 Following the restoration of the OCS, the end-to-end testing of Segments 3 and 4 will be conducted.
 A short-circuit re-test will be conducted following the electrification of Segments 3 and 4.

 The second stage of electrification will include the completion of the remaining Segments 1 and 2, and the individual elements of each plus the integrated testing, commissioning, and safety certification of the entire project.
 Final Completion for purposes of the JPB's Core Capacity FFGA requires fourteen (14) seven-car trainsets in weekday revenue service.
 The FFGA has a Required Completion Date (RCD) of August 22, 2022.
 The JPB has proposed a revised RCD of December 31, 2024, in its Recovery Plan dated September 30, 2022.
 The JPB is currently forecasting the commencement of Revenue service with its new EMUs on September 26, 2024.
+The JPB has requested a waiver from the FTA related to the required service necessary to satisfy the FFGA core capacity requirements due to the dramatic drop in ridership as a result of the COVID-19 pandemic.
+The waiver request is under consideration.